-Soon after Rosenthal’s departure from the AFL-CIO, he founded the Partnership for America’s Families (PAF) — a voter-registration, get-out-the-vote coalition aimed at mobilizing non-union, blue-collar workers in urban areas.
+Soon after Rosenthal’s 2002 departure from the AFL-CIO, he founded the Partnership for America’s Families (PAF) — a voter-registration, get-out-the-vote coalition aimed at mobilizing non-union, blue-collar workers in urban areas.
 AFSCME president Gerald McEntee, who was friendly with Rosenthal, joined PAF and provided $20 million of AFL-CIO money to fund it.
 He also helped Rosenthal raise an additional $10 million beyond that.
 But in 2003 McEntee resigned from PAF, charging that Rosenthal had been ineffective in reaching out to minorities.
-Before long, the Coalition of Black Trade Unionists (an AFL-CIO affiliate) accused Rosenthal of “paternalism” in his dealings with African Americans.
-And another AFL-CIO affiliate, the Labor Council for Latin American Advancement, voiced its objection to a white man “leading the charge” on minority turf.
+Before long, the Coalition of Black Trade Unionists (an AFL-CIO affiliate) accused Rosenthal of “paternalism” in his dealings with African Americans; meanwhile, another AFL-CIO affiliate, the Labor Council for Latin American Advancement, voiced its objection to a white man “leading the charge” on minority turf.

 It was at this point that billionaire financier George Soros intervened, meeting with Rosenthal and a number of other political strategists, activists, and Democrat donors at his Long Island, New York beach house on July 17, 2003, to discuss how President Bush could be defeated in the 2004 election.
-Among the attendees were Open Society Institute director Morton Halperin; EMILY’s List founder and abortion-rights activist Ellen Malcolm; former Clinton chief-of-staff John Podesta; Sierra Club executive director Carl Pope; former Clinton speechwriters Jeremy Rosner and Robert Boorstin; and major Democrat donors such as Lewis and Dorothy Cullman, Robert Glaser, Peter Lewis, and Robert McKay.
+Along with Rosenthal, other attendees included Open Society Institute director Morton Halperin; EMILY’s List founder and abortion-rights activist Ellen Malcolm; former Clinton chief-of-staff John Podesta; Sierra Club executive director Carl Pope; former Clinton speechwriters Jeremy Rosner and Robert Boorstin; and major Democrat donors such as Lewis and Dorothy Cullman, Robert Glaser, Peter Lewis, and Robert McKay.
 Soros was particularly enthusiastic about Rosenthal and Malcolm’s vision for a voter-outreach group that would encompass labor, pro-abortion, and environmentalist forces under one large umbrella, and he pledged $10 million to it, on the spot.
-Before the meeting adjourned, Soros also convinced the others in attendance to contribute an additional $12 million, bringing the overall total to $22 million.
+Before the meeting adjourned, Soros also convinced the others in attendance to contribute an additional $12 million to the cause, bringing the overall total to $22 million.
 This money led directly to the August 2003 founding of a new political action committee called America Coming Together (ACT), whose official co-founders were Rosenthal, Ellen Malcolm, Gina Glantz, Carl Pope, Cecile Richards, and Andrew Stern.
 Rosenthal was named as the group’s CEO.

-Rosenthal supports the Employee Free Choice Act (EFCA), a measure that would deprive workers of the right to vote for or against the unionization of their workforce by means of a secret ballot.
+Rosenthal supports the Employee Free Choice Act (EFCA), a measure that, if enacted, would deprive workers of the right to vote for or against the unionization of their workforce by means of a secret ballot.
 In 2009 Rosenthal said that EFCA would “strengthen America’s middle class by making it easier for workers to join together and bargain with their employers for better pay, benefits and working conditions.”

-Rosenthal has long maintained that Voter ID laws are symptomatic of a Republican “assault on voting rights” that aims to disenfranchise “the rapidly increasing progressive majority in America—women, people of color, union members, LGBT and young voters.”
+A longtime opponent of Voter ID laws, Rosenthal in January 2014 wrote that such statutes were symptomatic of a Republican “assault on voting rights” that aimed to disenfranchise “the rapidly increasing progressive majority in America—women, people of color, union members, LGBT and young voters.”

 In a November 2014 piece which he wrote for the Huffington Post, Rosenthal urged progressives to help bankroll “a $200 million campaign for a New American Agenda” whose priorities included: hiking the minimum wage to $15 per hour; raising taxes on “corporations and the wealthy”; spending more money on public education; “making college more affordable” by means of federal subsidies; and massively increasing infrastructure expenditures for “rebuilding our roads, schools, bridges, highways, rail systems and airports.”